jadenkuriakose/NBA-Comparify/README.md

 Improved so the application can now check current stats of active players or career stats of retired players in comparison

+Requires full name to be used as is on the basketball reference website, cannot deviate from players real name on the roster